Development approval process

 All other development

-All other proposed development within a district requires an application to be lodged directly with SANSW through the SANSW Portal or as an Integrated Development through council.
-Council will refer the application to SANSW for assessment where required.
+All other proposed development within a district requires an application to be lodged directly with Subsidence Advisory through the Subsidence Advisory Portal or as an Integrated Development through council.
+Council will refer the application to Subsidence Advisory for assessment where required.

 Note: If you are planning to subdivide a property, a separate subdivision application is required.

 Subsidence Advisory will assess the application to determine if it complies with the Surface Development Guideline allocated to the property.

-Guideline compliant applications are approved by SANSW within 7 calendar days of receipt.
+Guideline compliant applications are approved by Subsidence Advisory within 7 calendar days of receipt.
 Applications that do not comply, are referred to a merit assessment.

 Development applications that exceed the assigned development guideline for the property are assessed on merit under the following policies.

-Developments are assessed in accordance with SANSW’s Merit Assessment Policy (PDF 4.82MB).
+Developments are assessed in accordance with Subsidence Advisory's Merit Assessment Policy (PDF 2.26MB) (PDF 2.26MB)

 Subdivisions are assessed in accordance with Subsidence Advisory's Subdivision Assessment Policy (PDF 536.65KB (PDF 536.93KB)).

-As part of the assessment process for these applications SANSW will consider the:
+As part of the assessment process for these applications Subsidence Advisory will consider the: